noxoua/filament-activity-log/README.md

 ### Logger - Field Types

-Logger class has the `types` property, here you can specify fields, specifying how they should be logged.
+The Logger class has the `types` property where you can specify fields and how they should be logged.

 ```php
 public static ?array $types = [